Housing crisis in the United States: Health outcomes linked to eviction and overcrowding

 In the United States, housing insecurity has been linked with a range of negative health outcomes.
 The medical journal, JAMA Pediatrics, published a 2021 study examining 5 million birth records in Georgia.
 The outcome found that eviction notices given during pregnancy were linked to higher preterm and low birth weight rates.
 These health problems are still present even after regarding the parent's age, income, living situation, and education.
 On average, researchers found that these actions happened especially in the second or third trimester.
 Birth weight lowered by about 26.88 grams, and pregnancies declined by 0.09 weeks.
 Low birth weight increased by a rate of 0.88 percentage points, and premature birth increased by a rate of 1.14 percentage points.
 The connection between housing instability and infant health shows how health problems can be passed down, especially during the second and third trimesters, a key time for fetal growth.

 Overcrowded housing conditions have also been linked to worse health outcomes.
-The International Journal of Environmental Research of Public Health conducted a systematic review that examines the health impacts of overcrowded housing conditions.
-This 2022 review found that household crowded living spaces were linked with hazardous environmental conditions, that point to key health outcomes.
+In 2022, the International Journal of Environmental Research of Public Health conducted a systematic review that examines the health impacts of such conditions.
+It found that crowded living spaces were linked with hazardous environmental conditions that point to key health outcomes.
 This included the presence and growth of mold, lack of ventilation, the occurrence of pests, and harsh indoor temperatures.
 These conditions and risks are attributed to respiratory diseases and chronic conditions among the vulnerable population.
 Additionally, the Centers for Disease Control and Prevention (CDC) identified that overcrowding is a public health concern, as it increases the transmission of infectious respiratory diseases, including COVID-19.
-Their observational study analyzed U.S. hotspot counties.
+Their observational study analyzed US hotspot counties.
 Hotspot counties are counties reported with 100 or more new active COVID-19 cases in the past week.
 According to the study analyzing data from April to July 2020, counties with more crowded housing were 2.0 times more likely to contract COVID-19 and become hotspots.
 Even after recognizing socially vulnerable factors, the study reports a 95% confidence interval ranging from 1.8 to 2.3.